Academic Chairs and Directors Leadership

 - Confidence to provide the leadership necessary for your department’s success.

-President Wiewel and Provost Andrews will lead the session with the assitance of Vice President Lois Davis, Strategic Planning Project Manager, Kari St. Peters, and Strategic Planning Consultants Carraggio Group.
+President Wiewel and Provost Andrews will lead the session with the assistance of Vice President Lois Davis, Strategic Planning Project Manager, Kari St. Peters, and Strategic Planning Consultants Caraggio Group.

 October 20, 2014, 9-noon Session One: Engagement